Killthebug/Bika-Lims-Wiki/Home.md

 ## 13. Test web server configuration and new instance DNS

-Ensure the configuration is valid
+Ensure the web server configuration is valid

     sudo apache2ctl configtest

 Ensure the DNS is active for the new instance name created

     dig example.bikalabs.com

-Reload the webserver configuration
+If all valid, reload the webserver configuration

     sudo apachectl graceful